dveljovic/gulp-spellcheck/README.md

 > A gulp plugin for spell-checking with [GNU Aspell](http://aspell.net/).

+## Note:

+HTML spell checking with private dictionary specified at project root in file .aspell.en.pws.
+File is not created by default, if user wants custom rules he should create one.

+### Dictionary specification(.aspell.en.pws):
+personal_ws-1.1 en
+Maxeler
+AppGallery

 ## Usage

 First of all you have to make sure that you have [GNU Aspell](http://aspell.net/) installed: